 A survey of contemporary non-Western literature.
-Various cultural and historical themes will be studied from quarter to quarter.
+Various cultural and historical themes will be studied from quarter to quarter. (multicultural content) (writing intensive)

-Prerequisite: ENGL/ 095 with a minimum grade of C or assessment at college-level reading and writing.
+Prerequisite: Completion of ENGL/095 with a minimum grade of C or assessment at college-level reading and writing.